littlecinemadigital/SaturnV/JAVASCRIPT.md

 # Javascript Styleguide.
 This guide is a modified version of Airbnb's [Javascript Styleguide](https://github.com/airbnb/javascript).
+Huge shout out to the folks over there.

 ## Table of Contents